What is Acupuncture?

 What is Qi?

 The most basic concept of Chinese Medicine is that of Qi.
-There are many interpretations of this term, but in its most basic sense, it is energy in all its permeations—from ethereal to dense.
-It is the energy that moves within our bodies: it is what is alive in us.
-Qi is also around us in nature.
-It is often referred to as “life force energy”.
+There are many interpretations of this term, but in its most basic sense, it is the relationship between structure and function.
+It is Qi that moves within our bodies: it is what is alive in us.

 How Does Acupuncture Treat Disease?

 The Chinese Medical model uses several types of diagnosis to assess the flow and function of Qi in the body, and determine the nature of the imbalance.
 This is a lot like a Western doctor monitoring the flow of blood through the vessels or messages traveling along the nerves.
-Once a Chinese medical pattern of imbalance is identified, it is treated, by inserting needles into specific “acupoints” along the affected meridians.
+We go through an intake form together, look at your tongue, feel your pulse, and do orthopeadic examinations to determine the best treatment strategy for you.
+Once a Chinese medical pattern of imbalance is identified, it is treated by inserting needles into specific acupoints along the affected meridians.

 Meridians are distinct channels that traverse the surface and interior of the human body, carrying Qi.
+We now know that these meridian lines are fascial trains that conduct pizoelectricity to facilitate therapeutic change.
 Acupuncture channels often follow the pathways of nerves and blood vessels, and along these pathways there are distinct points where the Qi can be influenced.
 Acupuncture modulates the flow of Qi by guiding it to where it is needed and dispersing it from where it is obstructed.
 There is a saying in Chinese medicine that states where there is no free flow of Qi, there is pain or disease.
 Acupuncture seeks to restore the free flow of qi.

 You can read more about how acupuncture works on our blog.